SR-coders/Python-Projects/README.md

 Let's start with the easy one.
 ## Easy Projects
 ### 1. Rock, Paper, Scissors game
 You can build a simple rock, paper and scissors game using python.
 This project can be a good place to start your Python journey.
 This is a simple easy-level game which you can build easily with random module in Python.
-If you want the source code, you can download it from --> https://github.com/Saarthak-Slathia/Rock-paper-scissors.
+Here's an example --> https://github.com/Saarthak-Slathia/Rock-paper-scissors.
 You can take it to advance level by adding some more features in it such as scores 1️⃣, converting it into GUI 💻 etc.

 ### 2. Random Number Generator